Black Friday 2025 - 30% OFF sitewide when you spend £50+

 The immune system can be divided into 2 vital parts –

-Without sufficient vitamin D, many aspects of innate and adaptive immune function may be compromised.
-At this time of year, it is vital to keep your immune response strong!
-A large 2017 study published in the British Medical Journal found vitamin D to be effective for preventing colds and flu3https://pubmed.ncbi.nlm.nih.gov/28202713/.
-So it’s worth having your levels checked this autumn!
+Without enough vitamin D, both systems can become less efficient, leaving you more vulnerable to frequent infections or slower recovery.
+A large 2017 study published in the British Medical Journal found vitamin D to be effective for preventing colds and flu3https://pubmed.ncbi.nlm.nih.gov/28202713/, so it’s worth having your levels checked this autumn!

 For extra support in strengthening your immune system, try our immune-boosting smoothie recipes!

-Low vitamin D is commonly associated with elevated levels of C-reactive protein (CRP) – a marker of systemic low-grade inflammation.
-Inflammation is the main driver behind many diseases including rheumatoid arthritis, dementiaParkinson’s, IBD, heart disease, MS, type 2 diabetes, and obesity.
-Research has confirmed that correction of low vitamin D status may reduce chronic inflammation.5https://pubmed.ncbi.nlm.nih.gov/35579027/
+Low vitamin D is linked to higher levels of C-reactive protein (CRP), a marker of chronic low-grade inflammation.
+Inflammation is a key factor in conditions like arthritis, heart disease, type 2 diabetes, obesity, dementia, and autoimmune disorders.
+Correcting low vitamin D may help keep inflammation in check.5https://pubmed.ncbi.nlm.nih.gov/35579027/

 • Pregnant women, breastfed babies and all children under the age of 5*.

-• Elderly adults – the body’s ability to make vitamin D falls by at least half between the ages of 20 – 80 years.
+• Elderly adults – the body’s ability to make vitamin D halves between ages 20–80.

 • Limited time outside – housebound, hospitalised or living in a care home.